 Instructions

-- Whisk together mayonnaise, kefir, garlic powder, onion powder, salt, black pepper, and dill weed.
+- Whisk together mayonnaise, kefir (or buttermilk), garlic powder, onion powder, salt, black pepper, and dill weed.
 Add feta and refrigerate for at least an hour before serving.
 Serve on top of salad or as a dip.

 Questions & Reviews